allegro/ralph/doc/discovery.rst

 -------------------------

-You can add the ``--remote`` parameter to the discovery command to make the discovery happen asynchronously, done by sever configured "worker" servers.
-Of course, in order to do that, you need to have to start the worker applications on those servers.
+You can add the ``--remote`` parameter to the discovery command to make the discovery happen asynchronously, done by several configured "worker" servers.
+Of course, in order to do that, you need to have the worker applications started on those servers.
 You do that with the command::

     python manage.py celeryd